Of Violence and Uncertainty

 He and Susie had begun to gravitate towards the woods in the outskirts of the town.
 The fields where they usually played were the only barrier between the two.

 Grant had thrown the ball harder than Susie could reach.
-His boyish instincts had told him to, for some odd reason.
-Scarlet, the German shepherd, ran after it, but his beeline didn't last all too long.
+His boyish instincts had told him to, for some odd reason… Scarlet, the German shepherd, ran after it, but her beeline didn't last all too long.
 The next thing they knew, the dog was bolting into the woods.

 That was when the deer had gone berserk.
 It whipped its antlers about, kicking its legs this way and that.
 An antler caught the dog in the side, impaling it with a sharp jab.
 The dog yelped in shock, flying through the air, into a tree.
 Grant guessed he and Susie were lucky that the deer had split after that, or they could have been killed.